-A second fear that we had was that it would become very difficult in the future to conduct an independent monetary policy.
+A second apprehension that we had was that it might become very difficult in the future to conduct an autonomous monetary policy.
 Switzerland, together with Liechtenstein, would now be totally surrounded by a single monetary zone.
-As you know, Switzerland is a small open economy, and I emphasize both the words small and open.
+As you know, Switzerland, like Israel, is a small open economy, and I emphasize both the words small and open.
 Indeed, we are widely open.
 Nearly half of our national income is generated abroad, and the European Union is by far our largest foreign partner.
 About two thirds of our exports head in that direction, and we are one of the best customers of the EU.
 We are also very small, meaning that although we have no significant impact on the rest of Europe, we are very exposed to foreign shocks, whether they are real or monetary in nature.
 Our activity is highly correlated with that of the eurozone.
 Under these conditions, would the SNB still be in a position to conduct an independent monetary policy?
-Would it be realistic to expect the SNB to follow a course that deviated from the one set by the European Central Bank, or would the SNB be obliged to shadow the actions of the ECB?
+Would it be realistic to expect the SNB to follow a course that deviated from the one set by the European Central Bank, or would the SNB be forced to shadow the actions of the ECB?

-The question of an independent monetary policy is not just a matter of safeguarding the interest and the prestige of our job as Swiss central bankers.
+The question of an independent monetary policy is not just a matter of safeguarding the appeal and the prestige of our jobs as Swiss central bankers.
 The stakes are much higher.
-For one thing, even if Swiss activity and economic conditions more generally are highly correlated with Europe, the correlation is not perfect.
-Our economy, although offering many similarities to the German and French economies, also has its specificities.
-Thus, Switzerland is very well supplied with physical and human capital.
-As a consequence, the return on capital is relatively low and wages are relatively high, particularly so for unskilled workers.
-We thus tend to specialize in capital-intensive and high-value-added activities.
-External shocks tend to impact on us in a way that is not exactly the same as for the rest of Europe.
-Moreover, we have to cope with home-brewed shocks as well.
-It is for these reasons that we are eager to keep an independent monetary policy.
+For one thing, even if Swiss activity and economic conditions more generally are highly correlated with events in Europe, the correlation is less than perfect.
+Our economy, although offering many similarities with those of Germany, France, and Italy, also has its specific features.
+Thus, Switzerland is very well endowed with physical and human capital.
+As a consequence, the return on capital is relatively low and wages are comparatively high, particularly so for unskilled labour.
+We thus tend to specialize in capital intensive and high-value added activities.
+External shocks tend to impact on us in a way that is not quite the same as on the rest of Europe.
+Moreover, we also have to cope with home-brewed shocks.
+It is for these reasons that we are eager to keep an autonomous monetary policy.

-Furthermore, if markets became convinced that in the future the SNB's actions would merely be a Xerox copy of the ECB's monetary policy, they would rapidly force a convergence of our nominal interest rates with those of the eurozone.
-Our real interest rates might remain lower for a while, given our relatively large endowment of physical capital, but a tendency towards equalization would nonetheless set in.
-What this might mean for us is a higher inflation rate for some time, together with a collapse in asset prices and in domestic gross capital formation.
-A cocktail of higher interest rates and our high wage structure would be highly detrimental to our competitiveness in export markets.
+Furthermore, if markets became convinced that in the future the SNB's actions would simply mimic those of the ECB, they would rapidly force a convergence between Swiss nominal interest rates and those of the eurozone.
+Our real interest rates might remain lower for a while, given our relatively large supply of physical capital, but a tendency towards equalization would nonetheless set in.
+What this might mean for us is a higher rate of inflation for some time, together with a collapse in asset prices and in domestic gross capital formation.
+A mixture of higher interest rates and high, sticky wages would be very harmful to our economy.

-The third fear that was sometimes expressed, although here I must say I was rather sceptical myself, was that the euro could eventually make the Swiss franc obsolete.
+The third fear that was sometimes expressed, although here I must say I was rather sceptical myself, was that the euro would gradually render the Swiss franc obsolete.
 With many of our trading firms billing and paying their suppliers in euros, there might be a tendency for them to adopt the euro more generally for their accounting as well as for their domestic transactions.
 Some people even went as far as predicting that before long wages would be paid in euros.
 Shops, hotels and restaurants would rapidly be forced to accept euros, so that visitors from abroad would no longer see the need to convert their euros into francs.
 Eventually Swiss consumers themselves would follow suit, so that Switzerland would be de facto integrated into the eurozone.